Business Daily (TV programme): History

-On 26 June 1992 the final lunchtime programme was broadcast.
-The breakfast editions continued for another three months with the final edition being broadcast on 25 September 1992, coinciding with the end of The Channel 4 Daily.
+The lunchtime programme ended on 26 June 1992, but the breakfast editions continued until the end of The Channel Four Daily on 25 September 1992.

 Presenters and reporters

 The programme had two main presenters during its time on air: Susannah Simons and Damian Green.
 During their time as the main presenter, they would present on Mondays to Thursdays with one of the programme's reporters hosting the Friday edition.
 Dermot Murnaghan was the first presenter of the breakfast programmes, prior to him becoming one of the main presenters of The Channel 4 Daily.

 The programme had its own team of reporters and contributors, including Mickey Clark, who would join the presenter in the studio to provide viewers with commentary on the day's market action.

 The Business Programme

 A spin-off Sunday teatime programme was shown during the early days of the programme's time on air.
 It was a 45-minute programme which aired between 5.15pm and 6pm.